Teacher in Ho Chi Minh City, 8

 “I brought you some bananas and mangoes,” Lan said.
 “How was your visit to the canal this morning?”

 “Depressing,” I said.

 She laughed.
-“You know, some canals in Ho Chi Minh City are quite pleasant,” she said.
-“For example, next to the Kênh Nhiêu Lộc – Thị Nghè Canal, there is a good food stall, called Oc Muoi, serving snails.”
+“You know, some canals in Ho Chi Minh City are pleasant,” she interjected.
+“For example, next to the Kênh Nhiêu Lộc – Thị Nghè Canal, there is no trash and there is a food stall, called Oc Muoi, serving snails.”
 She paused.
-“I could take you there.”
+“I could take you there tomorrow.”